2016 Tamworth Borough Council election

 The 2016 Tamworth Borough Council election took place on 5 May 2016 to elect members of Tamworth Borough Council in England.
 This was on the same day as other local elections.
 Overall turnout was 30.93%.

+Ten seats were contested, Amington, Belgrave, Bolehall, Castle, Glascote, Mercian, Spital, Stonydelph, Trinity, and Wilnecote.
+Seven of the ten seats were held, while Belgrave and castle were gained by the Conservatives from Labour, and Glascote was gained by UKIP from Labour.